TritonDataCenter/sdc-cloudapi/docs/index.md

 ## CreateFirewallRule (POST /:login/fwrules)

 Adds a new firewall rule for the specified account.
-This rule will be added to all the account's machines where it may be necessary.
+This rule will be added to all the account's instances where it may be necessary.

 ### Inputs